Student Learning Outcomes Statements

 Macomb Community College is committed to the continual improvement of teaching and learning.
-To reflect this commitment Common Degree Outcomes are provided to help establish a structured environment within which students will realize their educational goals.
+To reflect this commitment, Common Degree Outcomes are provided to help establish a structured environment within which students can realize their educational goals.
 Therefore, associate degree recipients are expected to meet the following outcomes as appropriate to the student's program.

 Macomb Community College’s Common Degree Outcome Statement*

 1. The graduate can integrate the knowledge and technological skills necessary to be a successful learner.

 - The student will be able to utilize technology to generate work and effectively communicate with others.